Locations:

 What causes adenoid cystic carcinoma?

 Experts aren’t sure what causes adenoid cystic carcinoma.
-There are currently no known risk factors.
+They think it happens because of genetic mutations (changes) that occur over time.
+ACC doesn’t run in families and there are no known risk factors.

 Advertisement